dyne/W3C-DID/docs/README.md

 Thank you for choosing our decentralized identity solution.
 We hope that it empowers you to take control of your own identity and personal data.

+## Supported fields
-## Our W3C DID implementation supports:
+Our W3C DID implementation supports:
 * A list of API endpoints, as an array “serviceEndpoint”.
-* Geolocation fiels as “Country” and “State”
+* Geolocation fields as “Country” and “State”
 * Public keys for:
   * Secp256k1 ECDSA, widely used for single signatures
   * ED25519 EDDSA widely used for single signatures